AviatrixSystems/Docs/HowTos/openvpn_features.rst

 Scale Out Performance
 ----------------------

-- **TCP-based VPN** For universal/no firewall/no fuss user VPN solution, use Aviatrix integrated NLB to load balance multiple Aviatrix VPN gateways.
+- **TCP-based VPN** For a universal/no firewall/no fuss user VPN solution, use an Aviatrix integrated NLB to load balance multiple Aviatrix VPN gateways.
 When NLB is used, OpenVPN® client software runs on TCP port 443.
 TCP-based VPN requires no special corporate firewall rules when VPN client is on-prem.
-- **UDP-based VPN**  For high performance user VPN solution, use Aviatrix integrated AWS Route53 round robin routing to load balance multiple Aviatrix VPN gateways.
+- **UDP-based VPN**  For a high performance user VPN solution, use Aviatrix integrated AWS Route53 round robin routing to load balance multiple Aviatrix VPN gateways.
 When Route53 round robin routing is used, OpenVPN® client software runs on UDP port 1193.
 UDP-based VPN has improved file transfer performance.
 - **Geo VPN** For TCP-based VPN, you can use Aviatrix integrated AWS Route53 latency-based routing to load balance clients residing in different geographic locations.

 Logging Integration